 What are the possible causes of alcohol poisoning?

 The causes of alcohol poisoning revolve around excessive alcohol intake within a short period which results in a large percentage of alcohol in the blood.
-Alcohol poisoning causes are listed below.
+The possible causes of alcohol poisoning are listed below.

 - Binge drinking: a pattern of heavy drinking when a female consumes four or more drinks in two hours or a male takes five or more drinks during this timeframe.
 The liver is unable to process excessive amounts of alcohol, which results in alcohol poisoning.
 The faster a person drinks, the higher BAC becomes.
-Rapid drinking can increase BAC to the point it negatively affects mental and physical functions, Medical News Today explains.
+Consuming alcohol quickly can raise BAC to a point where it impairs both physical and mental abilities, A 2023 article by Tim Newman for Medical News Today explains.

-- Other types of alcohol (non-ethanol): ingesting methanol or ethylene glycol (an ingredient in antifreeze, solvents, and paints) and isopropyl alcohol (found in lotions, rubbing alcohol, and some cleaning products), can also cause alcohol intoxication that requires emergency treatment, Mayo Clinic reports.
+- Other types of alcohol (non-ethanol): Ingesting methanol or ethylene glycol (an ingredient in antifreeze, solvents, and paints) and isopropyl alcohol (found in lotions, rubbing alcohol, and certain cleaning products), can cause alcohol intoxication that urgently necessitates medical attention, a 2023 article titled, “Alcohol poisoning” from Mayo Clinic reports.
 However, most cases of alcohol poisoning account for ethyl alcohol, found in alcoholic beverages.

 Who is at risk of alcohol poisoning?

-At the same time, having food in the stomach can slow down the absorption of alcohol.
+At the same time, having food in the stomach slows down the absorption of alcohol.
 Drinking on an empty stomach puts a person at a higher risk of negative consequences, even alcohol poisoning.
-Some medications can also negatively influence the absorption of alcohol and contribute to alcohol poisoning.
+Certain medications negatively influence the absorption of alcohol as well and contribute to alcohol poisoning.

-Men and women who drink regularly can tolerate alcohol better than occasional drinkers.
-Of course, this isn’t the instruction to drink more frequently because it’s also harmful to overall health.
+Men and women who drink regularly tolerate alcohol better than occasional drinkers.
+Of course, this isn’t the instruction to drink more frequently because it’s harmful to overall health.